|Location||San Diego, Imperial, and Riverside Counties, California, USA|

 |Park Hours||Dawn until dusk in the day use areas of the developed campgrounds|

 Location and site information: Anza-Borrego Desert State Park is located on the eastern side of San Diego County, with portions extending east into Imperial County and north into Riverside County.
 It is about a two-hour drive from San Diego, Riverside, and Palm Springs.
-Anza-Borrego Desert State Park is the largest state park in California encompassing over600,000 acres.
+Anza-Borrego Desert State Park is the largest state park in California encompassing over 600,000 acres.
 It contains 12 wilderness areas with many miles of hiking trails and some great high-clearance roads for the 4×4 enthusiast.
 The park is named for the Spanish explorer Juan Bautista de Anza and the Spanish word borrego, or sheep for the bighorn sheep that inhabit the park.
 This beautiful state park features washes, wildflowers, palm groves, cacti and sweeping vistas.
-You may also catch a glimpse at roadrunners, golden eagles, kit foxes, jack rabbits, mule deer and bighorn sheep as well as iguanas, chuckwallas and the red diamond rattlesnake.
+You may also catch a glimpse of roadrunners, golden eagles, kit foxes, jack rabbits, mule deer and bighorn sheep as well as iguanas, chuckwallas and the red diamond rattlesnake.

-Some other sites in this area are: over 130 world famous, full size metal sculptures of a vast array of creatures, pictographs; rock paintings drawn by the Kumeyaay Native Americans who lived in the Anza-Borrego Desert thousands of years ago, wind caves; formations created out of sandstone, a Kumeyaay Native American “village” of boulders (the Morteros Trail) with grinding bowls or morteros, slot canyons, an abandoned homestead on Ghost Mountain, a palm tree oasis (Borrego Palm Canyon Trail), a 20 foot waterfall (Maidenhair Falls in Hellhole Canyon), the site of an old calcite mine, and more.
+Some other sites in this area include over 130 world famous, full size metal sculptures of a vast array of creatures, pictographs; rock paintings drawn by the Kumeyaay Native Americans who lived in the Anza-Borrego Desert thousands of years ago, wind caves; formations created out of sandstone, a Kumeyaay Native American “village” of boulders (the Morteros Trail) with grinding bowls or morteros, slot canyons, an abandoned homestead on Ghost Mountain, a palm tree oasis (Borrego Palm Canyon Trail), a 20 foot waterfall (Maidenhair Falls in Hellhole Canyon), the site of an old calcite mine, and more.
 This is truly a family friendly destination.
 NOTE: Fire arms and fireworks are not allowed in the park.

 Average temperatures: Average January temperatures are a maximum of 69.2 °F (20.7 °C) and a minimum of 44.0 °F (6.7 °C).
 Average July temperatures are a maximum of 107.3 °F (41.8 °C) and a minimum of 75.7 °F (24.3 °C).